approov/quickstart-ios-swift-asynchttpclient/SHAPES-EXAMPLE.md

 ## REGISTER YOUR APP WITH APPROOV

 In order for Approov to recognize the app as being valid it needs to be registered with the service.
-This requires building an `.ipa` file either using the `Archive` option of Xcode (this option will not be available if using the simulator).
-Make sure a `Any iOS Device` is selected as build destination.
+This requires building an `.ipa` file using the `Archive` option of Xcode (this option will not be available if using the simulator).
+Make sure `Any iOS Device` is selected as build destination.
 This ensures an `embedded.mobileprovision` is included in the application package which is a requirement for the `approov` command line tool.

 ![Target Device](readme-images/target-device.png)